-- Increased Customer Service
+- Better Customer Service.

-- Improved Supply Chain Capacity & Cost Control
+- Improved Supply Chain Capacity.

-- Increased Supply Chain
+- Improved Supply Chain.

 Inventory Management and Demand Planning: Maximising the Company Profit Potential.

-- Transport planning
+- Transport planning.

-- Inventory requirements planning
+- Inventory requirements planning.

-- Production scheduling
+- Production scheduling.

-- Capacity planning
+- Capacity planning.

-- Manpower planning
+- Manpower planning.

-- Sales and marketing planning
+- Sales and marketing planning.

-- Purchasing planning
+- Purchasing planning.

-- Financial planning/budgeting
+- Financial planning and budgeting.

 Finally, to be really successful it must be linked into a recognised company-wide process of sharing information and joint decision making.
 So, in order to implement demand planning into a business there are a number of prerequisites:

-- Forecasting tool (and training) and appropriate links/interfaces
+- Forecasting tools and appropriate interfaces.

 Inventory Management Case Study: "Dentsply"